apache/spark/docs/sql-data-sources-avro.md

           the actual Avro schema.
 The deserialization schema will be consistent with the evolved schema.
           For example, if we set an evolved schema containing one additional column with a default value, the reading result in Spark will contain the new column too.
 Note that when using this option with
-          <code>from_avro</code>, you still need to pass the actual schema as a parameter to the function.
+          <code>from_avro</code>, you still need to pass the actual Avro schema as a parameter to the function.
-          Otherwise, the behavior is undefined: it may fail or return arbitrary result.
         </li>
         <li>
           When writing Avro, this option can be set if the expected output Avro schema doesn't match the